uniclogs/uniclogs-stationd/README.md

 A coverage report will be generated in the root of this project under `htmlcov/` when tests are run.
 View the report by opening `htmlcov/index.html` in a browser.

+## Packaging

+### Locally

+1. Upgrade to latest version of build: `python3 -m pip install --upgrade build`
+2. Install or upgrade to latest version of twine: `python3 -m pip install --upgrade twine`
+3. Ensure the version of this project is correct and up-to-date in `pyproject.toml`
+4. Build the package: `python3 -m build`
+5. Push the package to PyPi repository: `python3 -m twine upload dist/*`

+### Github

+1. Merge work to main
+2. Cut a release (semver) pointing at main (0.0.1)
+3. Add release notes